-Undoubtedly Halloween is the date when the action takes place with stories like Satan visiting the grave of his infant son or a witch that was the mother of his child, and that the child makes an appearance as a werewolf.
+Halloween is the date when supposedly visits the grave of his infant son, or a witch that was the mother of his child.
+The child makes an appearance as a werewolf.

-In pop culture Stull cemetery has been used in the plots of movies including the villainous character in Turbulence 3, and in the finale of Supernatural's fifth season in which an apocalyptic confrontation happens in Stull cemetery.
-In 1992 the rock group Urge Overkill put out an album titled "Stull". and used images of the cemetery on the cover.
-Another tale is connected to dead rock star Kurt Cobain who supposedly came to the church ruins to break bottles against its wall and scrawl his name.
+In 1992, the rock group Urge Overkill put out an album titled Stull, and used images of the cemetery on the cover.
+Another tale is connected to dead rock star Kurt Cobain, who supposedly came to the church ruins to break bottles against its wall and scrawl his name.

 Present day a church surrounds the cemetery, and you can be fined for entering it when you're not supposed to.
 The local townspeople help the police patrol, and there are stories of trucks following people around and terrorizing motorists up to 20 miles out of town.